-Medical oncologists are doctors who diagnose, assess, treat and manage patients with cancers (malignant tumours) and conduct translational research (ie research that has practical applications).
+Medical oncologists are doctors who diagnose, assess, treat and manage patients with cancers.

 - diagnosing cancers

 - arranging and supervising drug treatment and therapies including the management of any complications